Harry Bateman (artist)

 Harry Bateman (1896–1976) was an English artist.

 Bateman volunteered for the Royal Field Artillery.
 During World War I, he served as a gunner and signaller in the Somme-Thiepval and Beaumont-Hamel area during April to November 1916 and was hospitalised subsequently.

 Bateman was a member of the Fylingdales Group of Artists in Yorkshire.
-His work is in the collection of the Scarborough Art Gallery.
+His work is in the collection of the Scarborough Art Gallery and the Imperial War Museum.